InverterNetwork/nextjs-web3/README.md

 # Run the development server

 bun dev

-# Run the production server

-bun run build && bun start
 ```

 ## Vercel Deploy Configuration

 For automated code deployments, you can use the Vercel platform.
 To deploy your project, you will need to set up the environment variables as mentioned in the `.env.example` file.

-The optional settings are only required if you plan to use the Mongoose session, and Dynamic Proxy Auth features.

 1. Navigate to the deploy section of the vercel dasboard or find the settings env vars section of an already deployed code and input the variables.
 2. And you are ready to go.